leticiamchd/Google-Data-Analytics-Certificate/Case Study 2.md

 WHERE (sleep.amount IS NOT null AND weight.amount IS NOT null) AND (daily.amount >= 15 AND sleep.amount >= 15 AND weight.amount >=15)
 ```
-The user 6962181067 tecked 31 days of activity,  31 days of sleep and 30 days of weight.
+The user 6962181067 tracked 31 days of activity,  31 days of sleep and 30 days of weight.
 This is the ideal user to compare the effects of all pilars together